 Strachwitz places it extra merely nonetheless: “The essence of good etiquette, wherever you are, is care and consideration of others.”

-On that be aware, be good and dig in.
+On that word, be good and dig in.